- Like picking, optimizing your slotting efforts can bring massive returns with small and affordable changes

-1. Boost Inventory Accuracy—Did you know that, on average, retail inventories are only accurate 63 percent of the time?
+Did you know that, on average, retail inventories are only accurate 63 percent of the time?
 Why is this such a big deal, you ask?
-If your inventory numbers are off, you’re unable to properly store, pick, package and ultimately fulfill at peak efficiency.
+If your inventory numbers are off, you’re unable to properly store, pick, package, and ultimately fulfill at peak efficiency.
 Not to mention, we all know that customers and partners expect to see what’s in stock and when while they’re ordering.
 Improve inventory accuracy with fulfillment inventory solutions that ensure unparalleled accuracy.

-6. Use Less Packaging—It should be every fulfillment manager’s goal to reduce the amount of packaging used.
-More packaging equates to more steps, more handling, more time, more money and more waste.
+Every fulfillment manager’s goal should be to reduce the amount of packaging used.
+More packaging equates to more steps, more handling, more time, more money, and more waste.
 Take Amazon as an example of how to reduce packaging to boost inventory: the eCommerce giant is working to challenge their massive packaging inefficiencies by using more envelopes and developing a system that allows them to ship items in their original packaging.
 Your aim should always be to figure out how to best protect items in transit with the least amount of materials.

-8. Optimize Slotting Operations—Slotting is the process of organizing your fulfillment center’s inventory before it’s picked, processed and fulfilled.
+Slotting is the process of organizing your fulfillment center’s inventory before it’s picked, processed, and fulfilled.
 Like picking, optimizing your slotting efforts can bring massive returns with small and affordable changes.
-Even minor adjustments, like keeping your fastest moving items in the most accessible spots in the facility, can revolutionize the way you do business.
-Look at slotting as a science and follow best practices to ensure that items are fulfilled in a reasonable timeframe.
+Even minor adjustments, like keeping your fastest-moving items in the most accessible spots in the facility, can revolutionize the way you do business.
+Look at slotting as science and follow best practices to ensure that items are fulfilled in a reasonable timeframe.